-The problem of installing a package on an offline machine is that the machine is unable to download the package dependencies.
+When installing a package on an offline machine, the machine is obviously unable to download the package dependencies.
 To solve this problem, first create an online machine identical to the offline machine, and with the smallest possible set of packages installed.
-Then proceed as follows.
+Then proceed as described below.
 On the online machine:

-Install the package and all its dependencies in a local directory

-2. Create a local yum repository
+1. Install the package and all its dependencies in a local directory mkdir /tmp/repo yumdownloadonlydownloaddir=/tmp/repo install package 2.
+Create a local yum repository from the contents of the local directory createrepo /tmp/repo chown -R root:root /tmp/repo chmod -R 755 /tmp/repo

-createrepo /tmp/repo

-chown -R root:root /tmp/repo

-chmod -R 755 /tmp/repo

-3. Transfer the directory /tmp/repo from the online machine to the offline machine
+Transfer the directory /tmp/repo from the online machine to the offline machine 3.